Victory Parade in Moscow on June 24, 1945. With English subtitles and in colour

 The famous Soviet military hardware enters the Red Square.

-The anti-aircraft divisions open the hardware parade.
+The anti-aircraft divisions opened the hardware parade.

-Guard’s mortars, or “Katjusha” as it became tenderly called by the Soviet people.
+as it became tenderly called by the Soviet people.

 The anti-tank batteries.
-The “stiletto fire” cannons.

 Soviet artillery — the best artillery in the world.

-It wiped off the face of the earth the long-lasting fortifications of the enemy from reinforced concrete;
+It wiped off the face of the earth

 tore down into dust the forts of Königsberg, Breslau and Poznan.

-The roar of its cannons with forever be remembered by the vanquished Berlin.
+The roar of its cannons will forever be remembered

-In the evening, Moscow lit thousands of lights, honouring the victors.
+In the evening, Moscow lit thousands of lights,

-The celebrations on the streets and squares continued late into the night.
+and squares continued late into the night.

-The Victory Parade is the result of the heroic path that our people followed under the guidance of Lenin’s Communist Party.
+The Victory Parade is the result of the heroic path that our people

-The film restored in 1984
+The film was restored in 1984

 Transcript of the colour documentary